-How to Survive an Infant Casting or Photo Shoot
+Tips for a Successful Infant Casting or Photo Shoot

 Change the Environment

-Leave Extra Early
+Leave Home Extra Early

-So, do everything possible to show up on time and avoid last-minute panic.
-Pack the night before, try your darndest to nap/feed/burp your child before you arrive, and leave time for unexpected diaper changes, spit-up incidents, and meltdowns.
-All of this is easier said than done, of course, but it never hurts to be super prepared.
+As you’ve probably noticed, a stressed-out parent often results in a stressed-out child.
+So, do everything possible to show up on time and avoid a last-minute panic.
+Pack the night before, try your best to nap/feed/burp your child before you arrive, and leave time for unexpected diaper changes, spit-up incidents, and meltdowns.
+Of course, all of this is easier said than done, but it never hurts to be super prepared.

 Bring an Extra Set of Hands

-Don’t Be Afraid To Be a Parent
+Don’t Be Afraid to Be a Parent

 Bring Something Familiar

-Maybe it’s a swing, a well-used baby carrier, a special toy, or a random object that, for some strange reason, holds their attention (like a broken calculator or an empty mint container you found in the bottom of your purse).
-Whatever it is, bring it!
-Babies love a sense of familiarity and this one item could be the difference between an on-set meltdown and the cutest photo ever taken.
+Every baby has something that they absolutely love.
+Maybe it’s a well-used baby carrier, a special toy, or a random object that, for some strange reason, holds their attention—like a broken calculator or an empty mint container you found in the bottom of your purse.
+Whatever it is, bring it with you.
+Babies love a sense of familiarity and this one item could be the difference between an on-set meltdown and a picture-perfect photo shoot.